 Maine Coon History

-The Maine Coon, as the name implies, hails from Maine, where the breed was known as a popular mouser, farm cat, and ship’s cat, as far back as the early 19th century.
-They’re a natural breed and little is known of their origins.
-Some say the Vikings brought them to North America, centuries before Columbus sailed the ocean blue.
+As the name implies, the Maine Coon originated in Maine, where the breed was known as a farm cat, ship cat, and mouse, with historical records dating back to the 1850s.
+They’re a natural breed, and little is known about their origins.
+Some say the Vikings brought them to North America centuries before Columbus sailed the ocean blue.

-Others say that they’re the descendants of longhaired cats belonging to Marie Antoinette, sent to America in advance of the doomed queen, who had hoped to escape there.
-Sea captains may have brought back longhaired cats that then mated with local shorthaired cats.
+Others say they’re the descendants of longhaired cats belonging to Marie Antoinette, sent to America in advance by the doomed queen, who had hoped to escape there.
+Sea captains may have brought back longhaired cats that mated with local shorthaired cats.

 A female Maine Coon was named Best Cat in 1895 at a cat show held in Madison Square Garden.
 In Boston and New York, the home-grown felines were popular exhibits at cat shows, and when the Cat Fanciers Association was formed in 1908, the fifth cat registered was a Maine Coon named Molly Bond.